-The primary policy on this issue in the Plan is I1.
-To support that policy, it is proposed that a working group be established to describe the traffic issues faced across the Parish, research solutions, engage with ESSC Highways and Sussex Police to trial proposals and campaign to implement measures to reduce traffic speed - and hence noise - and improve pedestrian safety.
+To support that, it is proposed that a working group be established to describe the traffic issues faced across the Parish, research solutions, engage with ESSC Highways and Sussex Police to trial proposals and campaign to implement measures to reduce traffic speed and improve pedestrian safety.

-Project 2: Road Safety
+Project 3 : Road Safety

-Establish a parish working group tasked with finding and implementing acceptable solutions to the traffic issues faced across the parish.
+The Parish Council will continue to work with ESCC Highways in finding and implementing acceptable solutions to the traffic issues faced across the parish.

-10.2.2 Parking
+10.3.2 Parking

 Parking is an issue in Peasmarsh village because many of the dwellings date from an era when car ownership was not the norm so no provision was made for parking.
-The major problem is along the lower reaches of School Lane where the problem is exacerbated by the presence of the school which does not have any parking provision for staff and many pupils arrive and leave by car.
+The major problem is along the lower reaches of School Lane - narrower than Main Street - where the problem is exacerbated by the presence of the school which does not have any parking provision for staff and many pupils arrive and leave by car.